JHU-PL-Lab/www-pl/assignments/assignment4.md

 ## Assignment 4: F♭ Interpreter and Programming in F♭

-## DRAFT only at this point, we will be adding testing and part 2. questions.
-The part 1. assignment is complete below.

 This assignment has two parts.

 1. Write an interpreter for F♭ as defined in the book.
 You need to implement all features **except** for `Let Rec` (if you implement `Let Rec` you can get 5 points extra credit).